Faboslav/villages-and-pillages/README.md

 # Villages&Pillages

-Villages&Pillages is a structure mod that brings an exciting twist to Minecraft by introducing hostile and unfriendly pillagers, providing a thrilling contrast to the peaceful villages.
+Villages&Pillages is a structure mod that brings an exciting twist to Minecraft by introducing hostile and unfriendly pillages, providing a thrilling contrast to the peaceful villages.

 The mod will receive seasonal updates, with the first season featuring the addition of Witch Villages!
 ## Compatibility